ortizvane09/Project3_Group8/README.md

 ## The Fancy Hat Company
 This is the story about The Fancy Hat Company's search for a new location.
 We wanted a location with clientele that had a high enough income that they would have the disposable income to spend on fancy hats.
-We chose the state of Texas because according to the Bureau of Economic Analysis Texas had the 12th highest expenditures for clothing and footwear in 2021 at $1,433.
+We chose the state of Texas because according to the Bureau of Economic Analysis, Texas had the 12th highest expenditures for clothing and footwear in 2021 at $1,433.
 We also want to make sure that there is a large enough population to support our store.

 ## Table of Contents